ivanvillegas7/LenardJonesPotential-Europio/README.md

 In folder "BOUML" you can fined de UML diagram which helps visualize the code done.

-The Power Point is located inside "NonIdealGas.zip".
+The Power Point is located inside "MolecularDynamics.zip".

 Each member of the group has done the following.

 Nicolás Gillard - input.py and LennardJones.py
 Rubén Martínez - Verlet.py, 1/2 main.py and tried to make the film with Python.
-Iván Vilegas - init.py, neighbours.py and 1/2 main.py
+Iván Vilegas - init.py, neighbours.py, 1/2 main.py and GiHub repository.

 Each one has done its respective part of the PowerPoint.